aws/amazon-documentdb-odbc-driver/src/markdown/support/odbc-support-and-limitations.md

 ### Tableau is not fully supported

 Out of the box, Tableau has a generic support for any ODBC driver.
-To fully support Tableau a custom ODBC connector to Tableau needs to be implemented.
+To fully support Tableau, a custom ODBC connector to Tableau needs to be implemented.

 ### No support for multithreading